 DAY 36: BINH LAP – TUY HOA PHU YEN (193km)

-We arrived in Tuy Hoa at dinner time and enjoy the famous street seafood of this city, which is fresh, delicious with such a reasonable price.
+We arrived in Tuy Hoa at dinner time and enjoyed the renowned street seafood of this city, which is fresh, delicious at such a reasonable price.

 DAY 37: PHU YEN – QUY NHON (94km)